 4. You can not transit between Main Terminal and Low Cost Carrier Terminal at KL Airport.

-Update on June 22, 2016: You can transit through the low cost carrier terminal (LCCT), i.e., KLIA2 without a need of prior visa.
+Update on Sept 15, 2016: It is my personal experience at KLIA2, but please note that I did have the multiple entry visa for Malaysia before boarding my AirAsia flight in India, so there was no confusion/fear in my mind.
+You can/can not (depending on your luck) transit through the low cost carrier terminal (LCCT), i.e., KLIA2 without a prior visa.
 It means, if you have two flight tickets of AirAsia on different PNR, i.e., one from India to KLIA2 and then from KLIA2 to another country, you can transit through the KLIA2 without any visa.
 AirAsia is a point-to-point carrier and earlier, we were supposed to pass through the immigration after every flight in a new country, but while going to Indonesia from India via KLIA2, I use the international transfer to proceed for the next flight without passing through the immigration.
 It is more convenient if you have no check-in luggage and web check-in (possession of boarding pass) for the next flight.
 I don’t know what is the procedure if you don’t have a boarding pass for the next flight.
 There is an AirAsia desk in the corridor of International Transfer, but I am not aware if they can print the boarding pass for your next flight.
 So, it’s better to go for the web check-in, if you want to transit through KLIA2.

 Please do not confuse above note with the below description of visas, those entitled you to enter in Malaysia subject to the discretion of Immigration Officer.